-Be vulnerable and let them know it is a test for both of you, and that their opinion and feedback will really help you to help others in exactly the right way.
+Be vulnerable and let them know it is a test for both of you and that their opinion and feedback will really help you to help others in exactly the right way.

-If you get that combination right – the right people and a test environment – then invariably those first pilot clients will stick with your program and finish it, and then, they will more likely to succeed.
+If you get that combination right – the right people and a test environment – then invariably those first pilot clients will stick with your program and finish it, and then, they will be more likely to succeed.

 And THEN, they will refer others to you!

-Imagine how you would feel having coached a handful of people who really wanted to change, and then were able to succeed and feel and look amazing?
+Imagine how you would feel having coached a handful of people who really wanted to change, and then were able to succeed and feel and look amazing.